-In this paper we present a novel robust GaAs MESFET statistical PBM for small-signal applications which we call the KTL (Khatibzadeh/Trew/Ladbrooke) statistical model.
+In this paper we present a novel robust GaAs MESFET statistical PBM for small-signal applications which we call the KTL (Khatibzadeh-Trew-Ladbrooke) statistical model.
 It combines the advantages of the Khatibzadeh and Trew model [9] and the small-signal Ladbrooke model [8] while overcoming their respective shortcomings.
-The KTL model has been implemented in the flexible statistical environment of HarPE [10] and OSA90/hope [11].
+The KTL model has been implemented in the CAD systems HarPE [10] and OSA90/hope [11].